Likelihood inference for incompletely observed stochastic processes: ignorability conditions

-Note that $C$ in cases i) and ii), and $V_j, j=1,\ldots, m$ in iii) are random variables.
-Cases i) and ii) illustrate a situation where $R$ is either right- or left-continuous at each jump time and correspond to observation in continuous time on some windows (see Figure 1); case iii) corresponds to observations in discrete time.
-In the latter case $R_t=1$ only on a finite or denumerable set of the half line $[0,+\infty[$.
-The GCMP allows to represent a large number of non-standard observation schemes.
+Note that $C$ in cases (i) and (ii), and $V_j, j=1,\ldots, m$ in (iii) and (iv) are random variables.
+Cases (i) and (ii) illustrate a situation where $R$ is either right- or left-continuous at each jump time and correspond to observation in continuous time on some windows (see Figure 1); case (iii) and (iv) correspond to observations in discrete time.
+In the latter cases $R_t=1$ only on a finite or denumerable set of the half line $[0,+\infty[$.
+The TCMP allows to represent a large number of non-standard observation schemes.
 For instance the subjects can be observed on windows separated by periods where no observation are taken.
-In most applications the process $X$ will be either observed continuously on some periods or observed only at discrete time points, but the GCMP can represent a mixing of the two types of observation for the same process: for instance a subject could be observed in continuous time when he is at hospital and at discrete times when he has left hospital (see Figure 2).
+In most applications the process $X$ will be either observed continuously on some periods or observed only at discrete time points, but the TCMP can represent a mixing of the two types of observation for the same process: for instance a subject could be observed in continuous time when he is at hospital and at discrete times when he has left hospital (see Figure 2).
 Also the process $X$ is not necessarily a 0-1 counting process but may be for instance a more general counting process, allowing recurrent events, or a process with continuous state-space like a diffusion process.